api3dao/signed-api/packages/api/README.md

 2. `cp .env.example .env` - To copy the example environment variables.
 Optionally change the defaults.
 3. `pnpm run dev` - To start the API server.
 The port number can be configured in the configuration file.

-## Deployment

-TODO: Write example how to deploy on AWS (and maybe other cloud providers as well).

 ## Configuration

 The API is configured via `signed-api.json`.
 You can use this file to specify the port of the server, configure cache